web2py/py4web/docs/chapter-03.rst

 - the py4web module (which you download from out web site, from pypi, from github)
-- one or more folders containing collections of apps you want to run. py4web has command line options to create a folder with some example apps, to intialize an dexisting folder, and to add scaffolding apps to that folder.
+- one or more folders containing collections of apps you want to run. py4web has command line options to create a folder with some example apps, to initialize an existing folder, and to add scaffolding apps to that folder.
 Once installed you can have multiple apps under the same folder running concurrently and served by the same py4web process at the same address and port.
 An apps folder is a python module, and each app is also a python module.